Supplies arrive by plane and by mule in North Carolina as Helene’s death toll tops 130

 Volunteers were showing up, too.
 Mike Toberer decided to bring a dozen of his mules to deliver food, water and diapers to hard-to-reach mountainous areas.

-“We’ll take our chainsaws, and we’ll push those mules through,” he said, noting that each one can carry about 200 pounds of supplies.
+“We’ll take our chainsaws, and we’ll push those mules through,” he said, noting that each one can carry about 200 pounds (90 kilograms) of supplies.

 Why western North Carolina was hit so hard